Here is an overview of what the University will do in the event of severe weather affecting campus or the local area.

 The Internal Communications team will also write directly to Heads of Department by email for them to disseminate the message to their teams via locally agreed channels such as email or phone calls.
 Managers of non-pc-based staff are expected to notify to their teams through other routes as agreed locally.
 Heads of department/line managers are asked to consider alternative working arrangements for their teams in line with the severe weather policy, using their discretion based on individual needs and the critical business requirements of the department.

-Academic departments are expected to notify students of changes to teaching arrangements through local dissemination routes – such as departmental websites, email or phone calls.
+Academic departments are expected to notify students of changes to teaching arrangements through local dissemination routes – such as departmental websites, email, the MyWarwick app or phone calls.

 Departments hosting visitors will be expected to liaise with them directly on whether events/meetings will progress as planned.